 Jason Haldeman, senior product marketing specialist for I/O and gateways at Phoenix Contact, has observed customers take a similar trajectory.
 “We saw a high rate of adoption from ’06 to ’09, when there was incredible growth.
 It’s been more modest the last few years.”

 On the other hand, Ethernet has not completely taken over the industrial landscape, she says.
 “We still see a stable demand for Databus products.
-We were hoping the Ethernet would grow faster and the proprietary protocols would decrease, but the growth in Ethernet is not as fast as expected.”
+We were expecting the Ethernet would grow faster and the proprietary protocols would start to decrease, but the growth in Ethernet is not as fast as expected.”
 Manufacturers may be worried about possibly exposing their critical plant-floor networks to cyber-attack via Ethernet connectivity, she adds, though there are certainly many technologies and practices that help protect against intrusions.

 Still no Ethernet at the sensor level